polkadot-fellows/RFCs/text/0001-agile-coretime.md

 Firstly, the price paid is exactly `RENEWAL_PRICE_CAP` more than what the purchase/renewal price was in the previous sale.

 Secondly, the purchased Region comes preassigned with exactly the same workload as before.
 It cannot be traded, repartitioned, interlaced or exchanged.
+As such unlike regular purchasing the Region never has an owner.

-Renewal is only possible for either cores which have been assigned as a result of a previous renewal, or which begin their Bulk Coretime with a fully allocated workload which does not include allocation to the Instantaneous Coretime Pool.
+Renewal is only possible for either cores which have been assigned as a result of a previous renewal, which are migrating from legacy slot leases, or which fill their Bulk Coretime with an unsegmented, fully and finally assigned workload which does not include placement in the Instantaneous Coretime Pool.
 In the latter case, the renewed workload will be the same as this initial workload.

 #### Manipulation

 Regions may be manipulated in various ways by its owner:

 1. *Transferred* in ownership.
-1. *Assigned* to a single, specific ParaID task.
 1. *Partitioned* into quantized, non-overlapping segments of Bulk Coretime with the same ownership.
 1. *Interlaced* into multiple Regions over the same period whose eventual assignments take turns to be scheduled.
+1. *Assigned* to a single, specific ParaID task.
+This may be either *provisional* or *final*.
 1. *Pooled* into the Instantaneous Coretime Pool, in return for a pro-rata amount of the revenue from the Instantaneous Coretime Sales over its period.

 #### Enactment

-### Specific functions of the Broker-chain
+### Specific functions of the Coretime-chain

-Several functions of the Broker-chain SHALL be exposed through dispatchables and/or a `nonfungible` trait implementation integrated into XCM:
+Several functions of the Coretime-chain SHALL be exposed through dispatchables and/or a `nonfungible` trait implementation integrated into XCM:

 #### 1. `transfer`

 Regions may have their ownership transferred.

-A `transfer(region: RegionId, new_owner: AccountId)` dispatchable SHALL have the effect of altering the current owner of the Region identified by `region` from the signed origin to `new_owner`.
+A `transfer(region: RegionId, new_owner: AccountId)` dispatchable shall have the effect of altering the current owner of the Region identified by `region` from the signed origin to `new_owner`.

 An implementation of the `nonfungible` trait SHOULD include equivalent functionality. `RegionId` SHOULD be used for the `AssetInstance` value.

-#### 2. `assign`
+#### 2. `partition`

-Regions may be consumed in exchange for being assigned to a core.
+Regions may be split apart into two non-overlapping interior Regions of the same Core Mask which together concatenate to the original Region.

-A `assign(region: RegionId, target: ParaId)` dispatchable SHALL have the effect of removing the region identified by `region` and placing an item in the workplan corresponding to the region's properties and assigned to the `target` task.
+A `partition(region: RegionId, pivot: Timeslice)` dispatchable SHALL have the effect of removing the Region identified by `region` and adding two new Regions of the same owner and Core Mask.
+One new Region will begin at the same point of the old Region but end at `pivot` timeslices into the Region, whereas the other will begin at this point and end at the end point of the original Region.

-If the region's end has already passed (taking into account any advance notice requirements) then this operation is a no-op.
-If the region's begining has already passed, then it is effectively altered to become the next schedulable timeslice.

-If the Region's span is the entire `BULK_PERIOD`, then the Broker-chain records in storage that the allocation happened during this period in order to facilitate the possibility for a renewal.

 Also:
 - `owner` field of `region` must the equal to the Signed origin.
+- `pivot` must equal neither the `begin` nor `end` fields of the `region`.

-#### 3. `partition`
+#### 3. `interlace`

-Regions may be split apart into two non-overlapping interior Regions of the same regularity.
+Regions may be decomposed into two Regions of the same span whose eventual assignments take turns on the core by virtue of having complementary Core Masks.

-A `partition(region: RegionId, pivot: Timeslice)` dispatchable SHALL have the effect of removing the Region identified by `region` and adding two new Regions of the same owner and core-parts.
-One new Region will begin at the same point of the old Region but end at `pivot`, whereas the other will begin at `pivot` and end at the end point of the old Region.
+An `interlace(region: RegionId, mask: CoreMask)` dispatchable shall have the effect of removing the Region identified by `region` and creating two new Regions.
+The new Regions will each have the same span and owner of the original Region, but one Region will have a Core Mask equal to `mask` and the other will have Core Mask equal to the XOR of `mask` and the Core Mask of the original Region.

 Also:
 - `owner` field of `region` must the equal to the Signed origin.
-- `pivot` must equal neither the `begin` nor `end` fields of the `region`.
+- `mask` must have some bits set AND must not equal the Core Mask of the old Region AND must only have bits set which are also set in the old Region's' Core Mask.

-#### 4. `interlace`
+#### 4. `assign`

-Regions may be strided into two Regions of the same span whose eventual assignments take turns on the core.
+Regions may be assigned to a core.

-An `interlace(region: RegionId, parts: CoreParts)` dispatchable SHALL have the effect of removing the Region identified by `region` and create two new Regions.
-The new Regions will each have the same span and owner of the old Region, but one Region will have Core Parts equal to `parts` and the other will have Core Parts equal to the XOR of `parts` and the Core Parts of the old Region.
+A `assign(region: RegionId, target: ParaId, finality: Finality)` dispatchable shall have the effect of placing an item in the workplan corresponding to the region's properties and assigned to the `target` task.

+If the region's end has already passed (taking into account any advance notice requirements) then this operation is a no-op.
+If the region's begining has already passed, then it is effectively altered to become the next schedulable timeslice.

+`finality` may have the value of either `Final` or `Provisional`.
+If `Final`, then the operation is free, the `region` record is removed entirely from storage and renewal may be possible: if the Region's span is the entire `BULK_PERIOD`, then the Coretime-chain records in storage that the allocation happened during this period in order to facilitate the possibility for a renewal.
+(Renewal only becomes possible when the full Core Mask of a core is finally assigned for the full `BULK_PERIOD`.)

 Also:
 - `owner` field of `region` must the equal to the Signed origin.
-- `parts` must have some bits set AND must not equal the Core Parts of the old Region AND must only have bits set which are also set in the old Region's' Core Parts.

 #### 5. `pool`

 Regions may be consumed in exchange for a pro rata portion of the Instantaneous Coretime Sales Revenue from its period and regularity.

-A `pool(region: RegionId, beneficiary: AccountId)` dispatchable SHALL have the effect of removing the region identified by `region` and placing an item in the workplan corresponding to the region's properties and assigned to the Instantaneous Coretime Pool.
-The details of the region will be recorded in order to allow the proper allocation of Instantaneous Coretime Sales Revenue.
+A `pool(region: RegionId, beneficiary: AccountId, finality: Finality)` dispatchable shall have the effect of placing an item in the workplan corresponding to the region's properties and assigned to the Instantaneous Coretime Pool.
+The details of the region will be recorded in order to allow for a pro rata share of the Instantaneous Coretime Sales Revenue at the time of the Region relative to any other providers in the Pool.

 If the region's end has already passed (taking into account any advance notice requirements) then this operation is a no-op.
 If the region's begining has already passed, then it is effectively altered to become the next schedulable timeslice.

+`finality` may have the value of either `Final` or `Provisional`.
+If `Final`, then the operation is free and the `region` record is removed entirely from storage.

 Also:
 - `owner` field of `region` must the equal to the Signed origin.

 #### 6. Renewals

-A dispatchable `renew(core: CoreIndex)` SHALL be provided.
+A dispatchable `renew(core: CoreIndex)` shall be provided.
 Any account may call `renew` to purchase Bulk Coretime and renew an active allocation for the given `core`.

 This may be called during the Interlude Period as well as the regular Purchasing Period and has the same effect as `purchase` followed by `allocate`, except that:

-1. The price of the purchase is the previous `price` incremented by `RENEWAL_PRICE_CAP` of itself or the regular price, whichever is lower.
+1. The price of the purchase is the previous `price` incremented by `RENEWAL_PRICE_CAP`.
-1. The Region must be allocated as the given `core` was allocated at the beginning of the present Region.
+1. The Region is allocated exactly the given `core` is currently allocated for the present Region.

+Renewal is only valid where a Region's span is assigned to Tasks (not placed in the Instantaneous Coretime Pool) for the entire unsplit `BULK_PERIOD` over all of the Core Mask and with Finality.
+There are thus three possibilities of a renewal being allowed:

+1. Purchased unsplit Coretime with final assignment to tasks over the full Core Mask.
+1. Renewed Coretime.
+1. A legacy lease which is ending.

-#### 7. Migrations
+#### 7. Instantaneous Coretime Credits

-It is intended that paras which hold a lease from the legacy slot auction system are able to seamlessly transition into the Agile Coretime framework.

-A dispatchable `migrate(core: CoreIndex)` SHALL be provided.
-Any account may call `migrate` to purchase Bulk Coretime at the current price for the given `core`.
+A dispatchable `purchase_credit(amount: Balance, beneficiary: RelayChainAccountId)` shall be provided.
+Any account with at least `amount` spendable funds may call this.
+This increases the Instantaneous Coretime Credit balance on the Relay-chain of the `beneficiary` by the given `amount`.

-This MUST be called during the `LEADIN_PERIOD` prior to a Bulk sale (exactly like `purchase`) and has the same effect as `purchase` followed by `allocate` with a value of `ParaId` containing just one item equal to `target`, except that:

-1. The purchase always succeeds and as such MUST be processed prior to regular `purchase` orders.
-2. There MUST be an ongoing legacy parachain lease whose parachain is assigned to `core` and which is due to expire during the Coretime period being purchased.

-AllowedRenewals map is updated with this information ready for the following Bulk sale.
+This Credit is consumable on the Relay-chain as part of the Task scheduling system and its specifics are out of scope within this proposal.
+When consumed, revenue is recorded and provided to the Coretime-chain for proper distribution.
+The API for doing this is specified in RFC-5.

+### Notes on the Instantaneous Coretime Market

+For an efficient market to form around the provision of Bulk-purchased Cores into the pool of cores available for Instantaneous Coretime purchase, it is crucial to ensure that price changes for the purchase of Instantaneous Coretime are reflected well in the revenues of private Coretime providers during the same period.

+In order to ensure this, then it is crucial that Instantaneous Coretime, once purchased, cannot be held indefinitely prior to eventual use since, if this were the case, a nefarious collator could purchase Coretime when cheap and utilize it some time later when expensive and deprive private Coretime providers of their revenue.

+It must therefore be assumed that Instantaneous Coretime, once purchased, has a definite and short "shelf-life", after which it becomes unusable.
+This incentivizes collators to avoid purchasing Coretime unless they expect to utilize it imminently and thus helps create an efficient market-feedback mechanism whereby a higher price will actually result in material revenues for private Coretime providers who contribute to the pool of Cores available to service Instantaneous Coretime purchases.

-### Notes on Price Setting
+### Notes on Economics

-The specific price setting mechanism is out of scope for this proposal and should be covered in some other work.
+The specific pricing mechanisms are out of scope for the present proposal.
+Proposals on economics should be properly described and discussed in another RFC.
+However, for the sake of completeness, I provide some basic illustration of how price setting could potentially work.

+#### Bulk Price Progression

 The present proposal assumes the existence of a price-setting mechanism which could take into account three parameters; two mostly fixed and one which changes each `BULK_PERIOD`.
 These parameters are `BULK_TARGET`, `BULK_LIMIT` and `CORES_SOLD` which is the actual number of cores sold for the present `BULK_PERIOD` and is always an unsigned integer at most `BULK_LIMIT`.

 In general we would expect the price to increase the closer `CORES_SOLD` gets to `BULK_LIMIT` and to decrease the closer it gets to zero.
 If it is exactly equal to `BULK_TARGET`, then we would expect the price to remain the same.